Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling with a bug,  *Google it*.
-Seriously.
-You're not the first person to fight that particular digital dragon.
-Chances are, someone's already slain it and posted the victory dance (aka, the solution) online.
-Save your sanity, and your hair.
+- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
+Future you (and everyone else) will thank you.**

 ---

-### 📅 Last Updated: 2024-11-30 12:16
+### 📅 Last Updated: 2024-11-30 16:10

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!